The Wedding Suit Guide for Grooms, Guests and Wedding Party

 We’ve got three words for you: fit, fabric, colour.

-I’m the groomsman, what do I do?
+I’m the groomsman, how do I pick a suit?

 Are there any rules for fathers of the groom and bride?

-Is there anything guests shouldn’t wear?
+Is there anything wedding guests shouldn’t wear?

-Can I re-wear a wedding suit?
+Can I repurpose a wedding suit?